By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 How to Beat Fatigue

-As promised, here are three ways to beat fatigue.
+Here are my top three ways to beat fatigue:

 # 1: The Awesome Fatigue Fix

 Just take four nutritional supplements that have worked for me and my patients over many years to boost lagging energy levels.
 I call them my “Awesome Foursome” because they are, well…awesome.
 The four are: